saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 31
 Built a Flash Card App — practiced Tkinter UI, flipping cards, creating new flash cards, and saving progress to file.

+## Day 32
+Learned: sending emails with SMTP, working with the datetime module, and running Python in the cloud.
+Built an Automated Birthday Wisher and a Monday Motivational Quote sender.